Strikeeaglechase/VTOLScriptingLanguage/readme.md

 Units can be indexed as expected, however if an index is not provided the method will be called on every unit, so `targets.DestroySelf();` would destroy all units in that list.

-If you do not provide an index for a conditional method (a method that return a bool) the default is to return `true` when every unit passes the condition, however the following syntax may be used:
+If you do not provide an index for a conditional method (a method that returns a bool) the default is to return `true` when every unit passes the condition, however the following syntax may be used:

 ```ts
 if (targets.any.SC_IsAlive()) print("Something is alive!");